ChainSafe/blst-ts/doc/values.md

 ---

-Values provide two functions.
-They facilitate lookup and garbage collection and there are two different systems for accomplishing that.  `v8::Context` is what [creates](./environment.md#) lexical context and `internal::v8::Object` [doclink](https://github.com/nodejs/node/blob/4166d40d0873b6d8a0c7291872c8d20dc680b1d7/deps/v8/src/objects/objects.h#L182), are the critical components that allow the runtime to function.

 There is a paradigm shift native addon developers must undergo to really grok how JavaScript values exist under the hood.
 The JS runtime is a running application and we can use a runtime API to access JS values.
-Values exist on the heap regardless if they are "stack" or "heap" allocated from a JS perspective.
-When working with a `napi_value` we are copying "references" to the heap data.
+Data backing the values [exists on the heap](https://github.com/nodejs/node/blob/4166d40d0873b6d8a0c7291872c8d20dc680b1d7/deps/v8/src/objects/objects-inl.h#L445) regardless if the value is "stack" or "heap" allocated from a JS perspective.
+When working with a `napi_value` we are working with "references" to pointers to the heap data.

 That heap data is managed by the JS engine, which means that the data is MOVED by the engine without notice.
 It is also actively cleaned up by the almighty garbage collector.
 This is a process that can be fraught for native code because it runs outside of the JS context.

+Because data is heap allocated, values provide two functions.
+They facilitate lookup and garbage collection and there are two different systems for accomplishing that.  `v8::Context` is what [creates](./environment.md#) lexical context.  `internal::v8::Object` [doclink](https://github.com/nodejs/node/blob/4166d40d0873b6d8a0c7291872c8d20dc680b1d7/deps/v8/src/objects/objects.h#L299) and handles to those objects allow the runtime to function with data that moves.

-You can find the full inheritance hierarchy [here](./reference.md#object-inheritance-hierarchy), but first note the following section as it will help to understand how `HandleScope` and `napi_value`  relate.
+You can find the full inheritance hierarchy [here](./reference.md#object-inheritance-hierarchy), but pay attention to the following section as it will help to understand how `HandleScope` and `napi_value`  relate.

 ```c++
 // - Object